 - Choosing Colours Wisely

 When it comes to retro design, color in a room makes a whole lot of difference.
 Vintage trends aren’t awful understated.
 Whether you want to go with the swinging sixties or elegant forties, you’re going to want to make sure your color palette follows suit.
-From soft furnishings and carpet colors to furniture and even woodwork, you’re going to want to choose the colors that work well together and still give off the right retro vibe.
+From soft furnishings and picking a carpet for the living room to furniture and even woodwork, you’re going to want to choose the colors that work well together and still give off the right retro vibe.

 - Restoring Old Furniture

 Trying to achieve a vintage look isn’t that easy when you’re working with new furniture.
 So, instead of heading to Ikea to buy new bits of your home, go online instead.
 It helps to be able to keep everything in the style of the era you’re looking to channel.
 But, that doesn’t mean you have to be any old, broken down thing and be happy with it.
 Instead, you should fit it up.
-Take a look on Pinterest for inspiration, grab some paint and Kenyon Adhesives and start fixing that baby up.
+Take a look on Pinterest for inspiration.

 - Using Retro Appliances